 The size of a solar generator will partially dictate how easy it is to store and transport.
 Say you’re planning on using your generator while on site for a contracting job that doesn’t have outlets readily available, for example.
 You’ll want a solar generator that’s small and portable enough to move around with you as needed.

-The River and DELTA generators are all compact and lightweight, making them easy to transport.
+The River 2 and DELTA series generators are all compact and lightweight, making them easy to transport.
 The DELTA Pro even has a built-in handle and wheels for added convenience.

 All the EcoFlow solar generators are compact by design.
 Many traditional fossil-fuel generators are bulky and take up unnecessary space, not to mention the noise and toxic exhaust.
 But EcoFlow solar generators save space and help avoid clutter.